tomealbuquerque/multimodal-glioma-biomarkers-detection/README.md

 ## <div align="center">1) Pre-processing</div>

-First is necessary to create a *.pickle* with all the data from MRI and WSI for the training and test process.
+First, let's create a "data.pickle" with a dictionary containing all the data from MRI and WSI for the training and test process for 5-folds.
+The dictionary will have the following structure:

 Run:
 ```